 Tasting menu spots are expensive, and Omakase Yume, an omakase-only sushi restaurant in the West Loop, is no exception.
 Dinner here is $130, and you’ll be getting 16 courses of expertly prepared sushi.
 It’s delicious, but not very filling, so you’ll probably want to order more from the a la carte menu at the end.
 Luckily, Yume is also BYOB, which should at least offset the cost of all that extra fish.

 Irazu offers both delicious Costa Rican food and a solution to our unreliable weather situation, thanks to its big covered patio.
 The menu is long, with lots of sandwiches, empanadas, and entrees like casado, a Costa Rican specialty with skirt steak, an over-easy egg, plantains, and cabbage salad.
 It’s cash only, so plan accordingly.

 This casual spot serves fantastic Southern food.
 It’s a counter-service operation, and the welcoming staff will make you feel like a part of the family the moment you walk in.
 The menu includes Southern staples like fried chicken and shrimp and grits, all of which are done extremely well.
-So come here with a six-pack and your stretchy pants.
+So come with a friend or two and hang out for a while.